slzatz/vimango_mcp/README.md

 ## Notes

-- The MCP server creates notes with `tid = -1` to indicate they need server-assigned IDs
+- The MCP server creates notes with `tid` left NULL so the server can assign IDs during sync
 - FTS synchronization happens automatically during vimango's normal sync process
 - Concurrent access is handled by SQLite's locking mechanisms
 - Research notes are typically created in the "research" folder